Jackson and the Earlier Locomotive Haul

 The Alexandria, Loudoun & Hampshire RR had three or four locomotives that Lee wanted saved to the south (OR Series 1, Vol. 2, Page 858, OR Series 1, Vol. 2, Page 866, OR Series 1, Vol. 2, Page 917).
 Two of those locomotives were captured when Alexandria was taken in June, 1861 (NP, RD 6-6-61).
 Thomas Sharp started moving 2 of the locomotives from Leesburg (the western terminus of the road) toward Rectortown Station on the Manassas Gap RR (Diary of Thomas R. Sharp 1861) on July 30, well after the B&O RR locomotives had been captured.
 The 3 certain AL&H RR locomotives were 23-ton locomotives, not "small" when the standard locomotive weighed 24 or 25 tons.

-The Winchester & Potomac RR had 5 (or 6) locomotives, all of which were "small," weighing 8 to 16 tons.
-However, the W&P RR was in operation throughout the summer of 1861 supporting the troops at and near Harper's Ferry (NA, VAF 5-1A-61, OR Series 1, Vol. 2, Page 470, OR Series 1, Vol. 51, Part 2, Page 139) and in the later half of 1861, hauling B&O RR locomotives and other material from Halltown to Winchester (NA, W&P 12-31-61)
+The Winchester & Potomac RR had 5 locomotives, all of which were "small," weighing 8 to 16 tons.
+However, the W&P RR was in operation throughout the summer of 1861 supporting the troops at and near Harper's Ferry (NA, VAF 5-1A-61, OR Series 1, Vol. 2, Page 470, OR Series 1, Vol. 51, Part 2, Page 139), in the later half of 1861, hauling B&O RR locomotives and other material from Halltown to Winchester (NA, W&P 12-31-61) and from December through early February moving flour from the mills to Winchester.

 Home